Blog

 • description: Details for listings or internal notes

-• cost_price: What you pay to acquire the item
+• cost_price: What you pay per item

 • selling_price: What the customer pays